inpier/Aqara/README.md

 # Aqara Motion Sensor
-alpha code looking at lux in the Xiaomi Aquara Motion Sensor
+code looking at lux in the Xiaomi Aquara Motion Sensor